 As a teacher, spiritual counselor, and organizational consultant, Rabbi Hanien is acclaimed for "making ancient Jewish tradition

 amazingly relevant and meaningful" for all ages, contributing to what some have called a renaissance of an ancient Jewish way of life.

 A certified Somatic Experiencing® practitioner (SEP) and supervisor in Integrated Somatic Psychotherapy, Rabbi Arielle earned her doctorate in Clinical Psychology and integrates therapeutic expertise as well as rabbinic scholarship in her work with clients.
 Since 2011, she has worked with the International Trauma-Healing Institute, expanding their efforts in Los Angeles and Israel.
 She brings these tools to her work with both individual and organizational clients--from non-profit boards to community-wide collaborations.
-She provides Somatic Experiencing, Spiritual Counseling, and case consultation for integrative trauma treatment to support recovery and addiction relapse prevention at ReConnect Integrative Trauma Treatment Center and Lifespan Psychological Center.
+She provides Somatic Experiencing, Spiritual Counseling, and case consultation for integrative trauma treatment to support recovery and addiction relapse prevention at Trauma and Beyond Psychological Center and Lifespan Psychological Center.